industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

     - Priority: P3
     - Estimate: 8
     - Description: Create a block for managing organization subsidiary relationships, providing a hierarchical view of parent-child organization connections.
 This block should enable users to visualize, establish, and manage organizational hierarchies while maintaining proper access controls and data consistency.
-    - Consideration: Implement an intuitive tree-view interface using HTMX for dynamic loading of subsidiary levels.
+    - Consideration: Implement an intuitive tree-view interface using Datastar for dynamic loading of subsidiary levels.
 Use proper indentation and visual cues to represent hierarchy depth.
     - Subtasks:
       - [ ] Create hierarchical view interface
       - [ ] Implement subsidiary management